 - Taking minutes during business meetings

-Administrative assistants work in office environments in a wide variety of industries.
-Many are employed by legal and medical offices, government agencies, schools, hospitals, and private enterprises.
+Administrative assistants work in office settings all over the place, including law firms, medical offices, government agencies, schools, hospitals and private enterprises.

-Many administrative assistants share offices with a collection of other administrative professionals or work independently in their own office spaces, usually located close to an execfutive they assist.
-Administrative assistants usually have their own computer workstation and at least one telephone on their desk.
-They rarely share these workstations with other company employees.
+Many administrative assistants share offices with other administrative professionals, while others work independently in their own office spaces, usually located close to an executive they assist.
+Administrative assistants typically have their own computer.
+Rarely, they rarely share their workstations with other company employees.

-Administrative assistants are usually expected to work full-time hours, typically between 35 to 40 hours during weekdays.
-Depending on the type of company and their requirements, overtime may sometimes be required for these employees.
+Administrative assistants usually work full-time hours, typically between 35 to 40 hours per week during regular business hours.
 Some businesses also employ part-time administrative assistants or offer flexible hours.
-These options are often extended to parents who may have to juggle their work with childcare duties.
+Administrative assistants in some industries may have to work overtime occasionally.

-Some organizations that operate outside traditional business hours, such as hospitals, may require their administrative assistants to work on weekends, public holidays, and late at night.
-Administrative assistants working these unusual hours will often have time off during the traditional business day.
-Working as an administrative assistant for one of these companies can suit people who prefer working nights or who have flexible lifestyles.
+Some organizations that operate outside traditional business hours, such as hospitals, may require their administrative assistants to work on weekends, public holidays and late at night.
+Administrative assistants working these unusual hours often have time off during the traditional business day to balance things out.
+Working as an administrative assistant for one of these companies suits people who prefer working nights and flexible schedules.

 What qualifications are required to be an administrative assistant?

-There are many entry-level administrative assistant roles which only require a high school education.
-However, administrative assistants can give themselves a competitive edge by gaining an associate's degree or certificate which shows proven experience in:
+Most entry-level administrative assistant roles require a high school education, GED, or the equivalent.
+But administrative assistants can give themselves a competitive edge by gaining an associate's degree or certificate that shows proven experience in:

 - Database management